-a/A á/A

-b/B

-c/C

-ch Ch (note that the diagonal disappears with digraphs)
+a/A á/Á ch Ch (note that the diagonal disappears with digraphs) e/E é/É f/F b/B g/G

-d/D

-e/E é/É

-f/F

-g/G

-Challenge

 Now try changing the font size on your own.

-Change

 Can you think of any reason why we typed characters in alphabetical order?

-Tutor's note: It will later be used for checking the character inventory and ca

-Tutor's note: It will later be used for checking the character inventory and can also be helpful for
+Tutor's note: It will later be used for checking the character inventory and can also be helpful for interlinearizing the text.